BrickMMO/tasks/standup-meetings.markdown

 ## Standup Meetings

-For this task you will participate in five standup meetings during the semester.
+For this task you will participate in standup meetings during the semester.

 ![Standup vs. Coding](images/meme-standup.png)